 Of course, Hugh Glass wasn’t dead yet.
 And he wouldn’t be dead for quite some time.

 Long before he was left for dead on the side of the Grand River, Hugh Glass was a force to be reckoned with.
-He’d been born to Irish immigrant parents in Scranton, Pa., and lived a relatively quiet life with them before being captured by pirates in the Gulf of Mexico.
+He’d been born to Irish immigrant parents in Scranton, Pennsylvania, and lived a relatively quiet life with them before being captured by pirates in the Gulf of Mexico.

 For two years he served as a pirate under chief Jean Lafitte before escaping to the shores of Galveston, Texas.
 Once there, he was captured by the Pawnee tribe, with whom he lived for several years, even marrying a Pawnee woman.

 In 1822, Glass got word of a fur-trading venture that called for 100 men to “ascend the river Missouri” in order to trade with local Native American tribes.
 Known as “Ashley’s Hundred,” named so for their commander, General William Henry Ashley, the men trekked up the river and later toward the west to continue trading.

 The group made it to Fort Kiowa in South Dakota without issue.
 There, the team split apart, with Glass and several others setting out west to find the Yellowstone River.
 It was on this journey that Hugh Glass would have his infamous run-in with a grizzly.

 While looking for game, Glass managed to separate himself from the group and accidentally surprised a grizzly bear and her two cubs.
 The bear charged before he could do anything, lacerating his arms and chest.

 During the attack, the bear repeatedly picked him up and dropped him, scratching and biting every bit of him.
 Eventually, and miraculously, Glass managed to kill the bear using the tools he had on him, and later with some help from his trapping party.